-Bernau Estate in the Dundee Hills Bernau Estate will produce world-class méthode champenoise sparkling wines with an underground aging cellar and biodynamically-farmed vineyard.
-You will take pride in our sustainable farming practices that create a balanced ecosystem generating healthy soil and elegant wines.
+Domaine Willamette at Bernau Estate in the Dundee Hills

+Domaine Willamette will produce world-class méthode champenoise sparkling wines with an underground aging cellar at the biodynamically-farmed Bernau Estate Vineyard.
 The winery will offer Oregon-inspired hospitality with wine and food pairings, stunning views, educational tours and beautiful gardens for you to explore.
-Willamette Wineworks® - Our First Prototype Outpost Willamette Wineworks, a microwinery located in the Roundhouse building in revitalized Historic Folsom, California features food and wine pairings and a unique Barrel Blending System allowing you to create your own wine blends.
-Founder Jim Bernau's family in Folsom has brought this idea to life and enabled us to take the Oregon wine story on the road.
-Folsom's winemaking history dates back to the mid-1800s with the planting of Natoma Vineyard.
-In the early 1900s, this vineyard boasted 2,000 acres as one of the largest vineyards in the nation, but when gold was discovered on the property, the vines were replaced with dredgers.
-Join our dream to reestablish Natoma as a celebrated wine brand in California.

-Bernau Estate construction in progress (April 2020).
+Our signature Domaine Willamette wine will be distributed to wine shops and restaurants to showcase the Willamette Valley's capability in growing and producing sustainably-grown méthode champenoise sparkling wines equal to the great Champagnes.
+Anticipated opening: 2022

+Winery Tasting Rooms & Restaurants

+After successfully launching our first prototype in Folsom, California in 2020, we're expanding into some of Oregon and Southwest Washington's most exciting areas.
+Our new Winery Restaurants will bring the winery experience to our guests and offer Pacific Northwest-inspired dishes to pair with our classic Oregon wines.
+We'll also debut a new Membership option for guests and Owners to enjoy at these locations.

+Lake Oswego

+Located off Highway 43 in downtown Lake Oswego, this Winery Restaurant will feature food and wine pairings, wine lockers, a beautiful trellis patio with an outdoor fire pit, a private wine cellar dining room and ample parking.
+Anticipated opening: Winter 2021/2022.

+Vancouver Waterfront

+Featuring incredible views of the Columbia River, this new wine tasting destination features seven Washington wineries and we are excited to be the first from Oregon.
+Our Winery Restaurant will include barrel booth seating, gathering space on our Mezzanine and spacious patio seating overlooking the river.
+Anticipated opening: Summer 2022.

 Winery Highlights

 World-class Wines Through Shared Ownership

 Founder Jim Bernau believes among the healthiest forms of business are those owned by the community.
-Jim's vision of organizing the support of wine enthusiasts to make world-class wines through shared ownership has resulted in more than 19,000 owners.
+Jim's vision of organizing the support of wine enthusiasts to make world-class wines through shared ownership has resulted in more than 20,000 Owners.
+Willamette Valley Vineyards became the first SEC authorized community-funded business in the U.S. through the first successful Regulation A self-underwritten public offering in 1989.
+The winery has grown with the support of wine enthusiasts through Preferred Stock Ownership (NASDAQ: WVVIP) funding new vineyards, wineries and experiences.

 Oregon's Leading Producer of Willamette Valley Appellated Pinot Noir

-The winery sources all of its barrel-aged Pinot Noir from its estate-grown vineyards and meticulously farms, by hand, nearly 500 acres in the hills of the valley.
+The winery sources all of its barrelaged Pinot Noir from its estategrown vineyards and meticulously farms, by hand, nearly 500 acres in the hills of the valley.

 Stewardship of the Land

 Since the winery's founding in 1983, stewardship of the land has been a key principle in our winemaking and farming practices.
 The estate vineyards are certified sustainable through LIVE (Low Input Viticulture and Enology) and Salmon-Safe.
-In addition, Willamette Valley Vineyards was the first winery in the world to use cork certified through Rainforest Alliance to Forest Stewardship Council standards.
-Cork is a natural and sustainable product where the cork bark is only peeled every nine years as the tree continues to sequester carbon throughout its long life.
+In addition, Willamette Valley Vineyards was the first winery in the world to use natural cork certified through Rainforest Alliance to Forest Stewardship Council standards.
 Natural cork enclosures reduce a bottle of wine's carbon footprint by 25% (The Drinks Business).

-Our Vineyards
+ur Vineyards

-Willamette Valley AVA OREGON

 Estate Vineyard

-Salem Hills Est. 1983 by Jim Bernau SIZE: 67 acres ELEVATION: 500-750 feet SOIL: Jory and Nekia

-VARIETALS: Pinot Noir, Chardonnay, Pinot Gris CERTIFICATIONS: LIVE and Salmon-Safe
+Salem Hills | Est. 1983 by Founder Jim Bernau SIZE: 67 acres ELEVATION: 500-750 feet SOIL: Jory and Nekia VARIETALS: Pinot Noir, Chardonnay, Pinot Gris

 Elton Vineyard

-Eola-Amity Hills AVA Est. 1983 by Dick and Betty O'Brien

-SIZE: 67 acres

-ELEVATION: 250-500 feet SOIL: Jory and Nekia

-VARIETALS: Pinot Noir, Chardonnay,

-Pinot Gris, Grüner Veltliner

-CERTIFICATIONS: LIVE and Salmon-Safe ACCOLADES: Named one of Oregon's top ten vineyards by Wine Press Northwest, listed as one of five key vineyards in the Eola-Amity Hills AVA by

-Wine & Spirits Magazine.
+Eola-Amity Hills AVA | Est. 1983 by Dick and Betty O'Brien SIZE: 67 acres ELEVATION: 250-500 feet SOIL: Jory and Nekia VARIETALS: Pinot Noir, Chardonnay, Pinot Gris, Grüner Veltliner ACCOLADES: Named one of Oregon's top ten vineyards by Wine Press Northwest, listed as one of five key vineyards in the Eola-Amity Hills AVA by Wine & Spirits Magazine.